craftcms/docs/docs/commerce/1.x/docs/custom-order-statuses.md

 When a customer completes their order, the `dateOrdered` is set to the current time and date.
 Also, a custom order status is set on the order.
 The custom order status set depends on which order status you have set as the default.

-Custom order statuses can be set up in the control panel at `commerce >settings > order statuses`.
+Custom order statuses can be managed from Commerce → Settings → Order Statuses in the Control Panel.
 There you can choose the order status that is set by default on new orders.

 ## Functionality